 Procrastination comes for us all.
 It’s a major productivity killer, obviously.
 But it’s a huge mood-killer.
-Rather, the task you’re procrastinating is–science shows that people who procrastinate don’t do so because they’re lazy or bad at managing time.
+Well, more than likely, the task your procrastinating is what’s killing your mood.
+Science shows that people who procrastinate don’t do so because they’re lazy or bad at managing time.
 They do it to avoid negative feelings, like fear of failure, or confusion at not understanding an assignment or project.

 There are ton of articles that will tell you how to beat procrastination or how to focus better, but I’m here to condense that into the one single tip that truly works for me.